HanetakaChou/hanetakachou.github.io/Rendering/Rasterization/Lighting/Voxel-Cone-Tracing.md

 By sampling the PDF (Probability Density Function), just like how we calculate the ray direction in ray tracing, we can calculate the **ConeDirection** in cone tracing.

-By "20.3 Quasirandom Low-Discrepancy Sequences" of [Colbert 2007] and "13.8.2 Quasi Monte Carlo" of PBRT-V3, the low-discrepancy sequence is the better alternative than pseudo-random sequence
+By "20.3 Quasirandom Low-Discrepancy Sequences" of \[Colbert 2007\], "13.8.2 Quasi Monte Carlo" of [PBR Book V3](https://pbr-book.org/3ed-2018/Monte_Carlo_Integration/Careful_Sample_Placement#QuasiMonteCarlo) and "8.2.2 Low Discrepancy and Quasi Monte Carlo" of [PBR Book V4](https://pbr-book.org/4ed/Sampling_and_Reconstruction/Sampling_and_Integration#LowDiscrepancyandQuasiMonteCarlo), the low discrepancy sequence is the better alternative than pseudo random sequence.

 ![](Voxel-Cone-Tracing-3.png)